business dispute arbitration in Rochester, New York 14647

 Both parties submitted damages claims — Grant sought $180,000 in withheld payment plus $50,000 for project damages, while Miller requested full payment and $30,000 for expedited shipping costs.

 The Outcome: On March 15, 2024, Judge Ellison issued her ruling.
-She found Miller Industrial partly liable for delayed delivery but accepted their defense on the quality standards, noting the inspection flaws were minimal and did not compromise structural safety.
-Grant Construction was deemed justified in withholding $80,000 related to delayed shipments but was ordered to pay the remaining $100,000 owed under the contract plus $15,000 in shipping cost reimbursement.
+She found Miller Industrial partly liable for delayed delivery but accepted their defense on the quality standards, noting the inspection flaws were minimal and did not compromise structural safety. the claimant was deemed justified in withholding $80,000 related to delayed shipments but was ordered to pay the remaining $100,000 owed under the contract plus $15,000 in shipping cost reimbursement.

 The decision reduced Grant’s damages claim and balanced accountability, awarding Miller $115,000, while Grant was ordered to pay $215,000 total.
 Both companies announced they would revisit their contract terms in future dealings, eager to avoid another costly arbitration.